When To Splurge & When To Save When Building Your Wardrobe

 I’m also a big fan of a quality handbag — at least for the bags I carry a lot.
 Cheaper bags lose their shape, get dinged up faster, get loose threads, and tend to have garish looking hardware; plus they can actually add to the frump factor as we get older.

-See my post: Fight the Frump: Update Your Handbag.
+YOU MIGHT ALSO LIKE: Fight the Frump: Update Your Handbag

 When selecting a bag I’m going to carry a lot, I look for genuine leather (or suede), good quality construction, and elegant details.